Extracting total Amb programs from proofs: Conclusion

 While $\IFP$ already imports classical logic through nc-axioms that need only be true classically, in $\CFP$ the access to classical logic is considerably widened through the rule (Conc-lem) which, when interpreting $\rt{A}{B}$ as $A \to B$ and identifying $\Set(A)$ with $A$, is constructively invalid but has nontrivial nondeterministic computational content.

-We applied our system to extract a concurrent translation from infinite Gray code to the signed digit representation, thus demonstrating that this approach not only is about program extraction `in principle' but can be used to solve nontrivial concurrent computation problems through program extraction.
+We applied our system to extract a concurrent translation from infinite Gray code to the signed digit representation, thus demonstrating that this approach is not merely about program extraction `in principle', but can be used to solve nontrivial concurrent computation problems through program extraction.

-After an overview of related work, we conclude with some ideas for follow-up research.
+After an overview of related work, we conclude with a brief discussion of further applications of our approach.